Malaekahana Beach Campground, Oahu

 Malaekahana Bay is a great spot to go swimming and bodysurfing.
 The waves aren't as big as on the North Shore, but it can still be a lot of fun.
 The beach is a bit busy on weekends, but usually calmer during the week, especially further south.
 But the best area for swimming is the northern part of the bay because the nearshore ocean bottom is sandy here.
 Further south where the beach homes are, there is a coral reef.

-- Group camping section (Tutu's Hale - room for 20 people in 5 yurts)
+- Group camping section (Tent Pavilion package - room for 20 campers in 5 huts)*

 - Fire pits